ethereum/populus/docs/gotchas.rst

 [20] Contracts are **stateful**.
 Once you send money to a contract, it's there.
 You can't reinstall, or redeploy (or restart, or patch, or fix a bug, or git pull... you get the idea).
-If you didn't provide a mechanism to withdraw the funds in the first place, it's lost.
+If you didn't provide a mechanism to withdraw the funds in the first place, they're lost.
 If you want to update the source of a deployed contract, you can't.
 If you want to deploy a new version and didn't provide a mechanism to send the money to the new version, you are stuck with the old one.